-A. All identification and evaluation activities will take place after the Feasibility Report is approved during the Pre-Engineering, Design and Construction (PED) phase, when the area of potential effect (APE) for this project is better defined.
-To complete the identification and evaluation activities the New York District shall provide the appropriate SHPO(s) all plans and reports, including but not limited to all scopes of works, Draft Reports, and Final Reports.
+A. All identification and evaluation activities will take place after the Feasibility Report is approved during the PED phase, when the area of potential effect (APE) for this project is better defined.
+To complete the identification and evaluation activities the New York District shall provide the appropriate Signatories, all plans and reports, including but not limited to all scopes of works, Draft Reports, and Final Reports.